 Tables and Figures:

 Figure 1.
+Potential Problems with the Density of Colloidal Gold on the Coverslips.
+Shown in this figure are examples of colloidal gold-coated coverslips with either a too high (Panels A and B) or a too low (Panels C and D) density of gold nanoparticles.
+Both of these examples will lead to poor data collection and statistical analyses.
+Note: Inappropriate concentrations of chloroauric acid or sodium citrate, as well as prolonged boiling of the reaction solution, may cause these undesirable results.
+Pictures were taken by using a 20X objective.
+Note: Panel D also depicts undesirable aggregates of gold nanoparticles on the glass coverslips.
 A size bar corresponds to 50 μm in length.
-Sample pictures of incorrect colloidal gold-coated coverslips; too high (Panels A and B) and too low (Panels C and D) density of gold nanoparticles are shown.
-Pictures were taken using a 20X objective.
-Note: Panel D also depicts undesirable aggregates of gold nanoparticles on the glass coverslips.

 Figure 2.
 Examples of tracks created by non-motile (Panels A and B) and motile (Panels C and D) cells on colloidal gold-coated coverslips.
-We investigated if HCMV infection induced enhanced motility of target monocytes.
-Virus-free media (mock-infected) or media containing viral particles (HCMV-infected) were added to isolated peripheral blood monocytes-{Chan, 2009 #252;Nogalski, 2011 #271;Smith, 2004 #20;Smith, 2004 #18;Smith, 2007 #13;Bentz, 2008 #11}.
+Virus-free media (mock-infected) or media containing viral particles (HCMV-infected) were added to isolated peripheral blood monocytes10,18-22.
 Monocytes were incubated at 37ºC/5%CO2 for 1h and then plated onto colloidal gold-coated coverslips for 24h at 37ºC/5%CO2.
 Pictures were taken by using a 40X objective.
 White arrows mark monocytes in their final location.
-As we have demonstrated previously-{Smith, 2004 #20;Smith, 2004 #18;Smith, 2007 #13;Bentz, 2008 #11;Chan, 2009 #252;Nogalski, 2011 #271}, uninfected monocytes are characterized by a low basal level of motility, while HCMV-infected cells show characteristics of high motility.
+As we have demonstrated previously10,18-22, uninfected monocytes are characterized by a low basal level of motility, while HCMV-infected cells show characteristics of high motility.
 Note: A size bar corresponds to 25 μm in length.

 Figure 3.
+Marking the Area of the Cellular Tracks Using ImageJ software.
 Examples shown are snapshots of tracks, in which the Image J software was used during the analysis of the tracks created by non-motile (Panels A and B) and motile (Panels C and D) cells on colloidal gold-coated coverslips (Note: Tracks are circled by a white line using the ImageJ freehand tool).
 The sample pictures, the same as those shown in Figure 2, were used in this figure to measured track areas cleared by a single cell.
 These are representative images of mock- and HCMV-infected monocytes, however, usually 10-20 images are analyzed per sample.
 Note: A size bar corresponds to 25 μm in length.

 Figure 4.
-A) Measurements of track areas cleared by cells were obtained using the ImageJ software and calculated from the sample pictures (Figures 2 and 3). #1, #2, #3 and #4 in Figure 4 correspond to Panels A, B, C and D in Figure 3, respectively.
+The Quantitative Evaluation of Cell Motility Using ImageJ Software and Spreadsheet.
+A) Measured track areas cleared by cells, as depicted in the sample pictures (Figures 2 and 3), using the ImageJ software.
+The calculated results #1, #2, #3 and #4 correspond to Panels A, B, C and D in Figures 2 and 3, respectively.
 B) A graphical representation of average areas (means; in arbitrary units) cleared by cells and analyzed by the ImageJ software.
+In this example, the standard error of the mean is not shown, because in the example an insufficient number of replicates is analyzed.
+Note: The ImageJ software provides the measured area of tracks in arbitrary units; therefore, it is critical to compare pictures of tracks taken under the same magnification.
+The simplest method to compare results from separate experiments is to compare fold changes between examined samples.

 Discussion: